sqweelygig/supercool-servers/README.md

 These indicated that a typical server room would not passively shed significant heat.
 Unfortunately, a proper level of research rigour was beyond the scope of a development project, and the generalisability is a matter of conjecture and personal experience.

-### 3.3 - User Experience
+### 3.3 - Design

 ![Overview of gathering data](docs/thermal_observation_sequence.png)

 Figure 3.3.1 - Activity diagram showing data flow for optimising a schedule and presenting a report.

-The user experience design implemented the data flow as a sequence of incremental steps, each adding data to the model.
+The user experience design implemented the workflow as a sequence of incremental steps, each adding data to the model.
 It deliberately captures the most controversial data first, using the principle of failing early rather than the psychological trick of the sunk-cost fallacy, as this is a more ethical user experience.
 The MVP prioritised a smartphone interface as this is the most restrictive expected.
 The w3c (2015) considers progressive enhancement to generally be more effective and maintainable than graceful degradation, especially when adopted from the initialisation of the project.